Skip to main content

 Business impact

-These changes aim to support more sustainable insurance outcomes but increase the importance of accurate property and risk data.
+Some of these changes aim to support more sustainable insurance outcomes but increase the importance of accurate property and risk data.

 Insurance trends across key risk areas